 Victoria Gate Casino

 When Victoria Gate Casino opened in 2017, it gave us more than the biggest super casino in the North.
 It’s got a medley of bars and restaurants inside, where you can grab a drink, and if you don’t want to look out over the action, you can go outside to their roof terrace.

-It looks out over Victoria Gate and the Victoria Quarter, giving you a unique view of the city, and because it’s so new, hardly anyone knows about it.
+It looks out over Victoria Gate and the Victoria Quarter, giving you a unique view of the city, and hardly anyone knows about it.
 Inside, you’ll find yourself with plenty of boozing options – get champagne, premium spirits and local ales from Curve or head to Live Bar for tasty snacks and all the beer you could want (along with live sports, of course).